downloadplanet/downloadplanet/protomissume-software-box-shot-professional-single-user-300329217.md

-# Protomissume Software Box Shot Professional (Single User)<br />Protomissume Professional is able to create realistic images of 3D software boxes from your existing logos and promotional materials.
+# Protomissume Software Box Shot Professional (Single User)
+Protomissume Professional is able to create realistic images of 3D software boxes from your existing logos and promotional materials.
 Protomissume delivers professional results by supporting the anti-aliasing feature.

 Features
 Written in .Net 3 and utilizes the strengths of WPF 3D.